Molly Toomey, MSW

 sliding fee scale

-• People who live in lower-income countries, make local wages, and would be unable to afford therapy at the rates typical for Germany.
+When available, I may offer a reduced fee.
+This is reserved for people who live in lower-income countries, make local wages, and would be unable to afford therapy at rates typical for Germany.
+I do not offer special rates for clients living in Germany.

 specialization